Suicide tourism

-Suicide tourism, or euthanasia tourism, is the practice of potential suicide candidates travelling to a jurisdiction to commit suicide or assisted suicide which is legal in some jurisdictions, or the practice of travelling to a jurisdiction in order to obtain drugs that can aid in the process of ending one's own life.
+Suicide tourism, or euthanasia tourism, is the practice of potential suicide candidates travelling to a jurisdiction to die by suicide or assisted suicide which is legal in some jurisdictions, or the practice of travelling to a jurisdiction in order to obtain drugs that can aid in the process of ending one's own life.

 Status in various countries

 Cambodia

 An American expatriate who set up websites offering to help people make arrangements to kill themselves in Cambodia shut the sites down in 2005, saying he hoped to avoid problems with the authorities.

 Mexico

 A drug known as liquid pentobarbital, which is used by owners to euthanize pets, can give a person a painless death in under one hour.
 Due to the drug's availability at pet shops, tourists seeking to end their lives were reported to be flying from around the world to Mexico.

 Netherlands

 Critics have claimed that the Dutch initiative for euthanasia will trigger a wave of "euthanasia tourism".
 However, a clause insisting on a well-established relationship between doctor and patient is designed to prevent this.